MP Estate Planning UK

 The Role of Trustees

-• Making distributions according to the trust deed
+• Making distributions to beneficiaries in accordance with the trust deed and, where relevant, any letter of wishes

-• Filing tax returns and ensuring compliance with tax laws
+• Filing SA900 trust tax returns with HMRC where required

 The Trust Deed Explained

-A well-drafted trust deed should cover key aspects such as:
+A well-drafted trust deed should cover the following key aspects:

 AspectDescription

-BeneficiariesIndividuals or entities who will benefit from the trust
+BeneficiariesThe classes of individuals who may benefit from the trust

 A three-dimensional architectural rendering depicting various trust structures for reducing inheritance tax.
 In the foreground, a minimalist modern building with clean lines and sleek glass facades, symbolizing the streamlined and efficient nature of trust-based estate planning.
 In the middle ground, a series of interconnected geometric shapes and forms, representing the complex web of legal and financial instruments that comprise a trust.
 In the background, a lush, verdant landscape with towering trees and a calming, serene atmosphere, conveying the long-term, generational mindset of trust-based wealth preservation.
 The overall lighting is soft and diffused, creating a sense of tranquility and professionalism.
 The camera angle is slightly elevated, giving the viewer a bird's-eye perspective on the trust structures.